paritytech/polkadot/roadmap/implementers-guide/src/node/subsystems.md

 We've now seen the message flow to the `Provisioner`: both `CandidateBacking` and `BitfieldDistribution` contribute provisionable data.
 Now, let's look at that subsystem.

-Much like the `BitfieldSigning` subsystem, the `Provisioner` creates a new job for each newly-activated leaf, and starts a timer.
-Unlike `BitfieldSigning`, we won't depict that part of the process, because the `Provisioner` also has other things going on.

 ```mermaid
 sequenceDiagram